This is a no-nonsense guide on writing, producing, and shooting your very own short film.

 In either case, promote your film on social media and everywhere else you might find potential audiences.

-This was a lot to take in, and we didn’t expect you to have read it all.
-Bookmark this guide, and you will have access to all the links and resources included here.
+This was a lot to take in, and we didn’t expect you to have read it all – but you did – congratulations!
+Before you forget, bookmark this guide, and you will have easy access to all the links and resources included here.

 This goes back to what we said at the beginning of this article.
 Use restrictions.
 No dialogue means a whole less lousy acting.
 Fewer locations, props, and costumes mean more time and resources you can spend on making those you do have really great.
 We really can’t stress this enough.

-Even so, if it’s time to experiment and try new things, it is with your short films.
+Even so, if it’s time to experiment and try new things, the short film format is the place to do that.
 There is no true right or wrong way to do anything.
 Think of these tips as guidelines rather than rules.

 Good luck, and we hope you make a great film!